Queen of the Prairie is an erect perennial growing from 3 to 6 feet high on a grooved, sometimes branched stem which can be green to reddish.

 Flowers are 5-parted, with widely spreading pink petals that are rounded and then abruptly narrowed to a clawed base.
 There are 5 green short sepals which reflex when the flower opens.
 The exserted stamens are equal in length or slightly longer than the petals, have long pinkish filaments and pink anthers.
 These number about 10 to 20 and surround a cluster of 3 to 7 pinkish pistils.
 Each flower is on a short stalk.
 They are not fragrant, have no nectar, but provide pollen for pollinators.

 Seed: Flowers mature to small achenes, red at maturity, 8 to 14 mm long, that are cylindrical, smooth and not twisted.
 Seeds require 90 days of cold stratification for germination.
-One growing however, root divisions are easier as the plant has a strong root system.
+Once growing however, root divisions are easier as the plant has a strong root system.

 Names: The Scientific name of Filipendula is from the Latin filum for "thread" and pendulus for "hanging," referring to how the small root tubers are strung together by fibrous roots in the species F. vulgaris, which is the type species for the genus and the only species which has the tubers.
 The species name rubra is Latin for" red".
 The author names for the plant classification are: First to classify was ‘Hill’ which refers to John Hill (c1716-1775), English botanist, author of 76 works including the 26 volume The Vegetable System.
-His work on this species was updated by ‘B.L.Rob.’ - Benjamin Lincoln Robinson, (1864-1935) American Botanist.
+His work on this species was updated by ‘B.L.Rob.’ - Benjamin Lincoln Robinson, (1864-1935) American Botanist, specialist in the Asteraceae.

 Comparisons: A similar plant is the introduced Queen of the Meadow, F. ulmaria, which has white flowers, a leaf with less deeply lobed leaflets and a seed that is twisted.